Studying journalism opens doors to a range of careers where your creatibity, writing, communication and research skills, are invaluable

 When deciding what to study, consider your career plan, academic interests and the degree you have taken.
 Successful completion of a course does not guarantee entry into a particular area of work but can enhance your skills and chances of employment.

 What do journalism graduates do?

-Almost 80% of journalism graduates are in employment six months after finishing their degree, with more than one in six of these working in the UK as journalists and newspaper and periodical editors.
+Almost a fifth of journalism graduates in employment in the UK six months after graduation are working as journalists, newspaper and periodical editors.

 |Type of work||Percentage|